verma1997/Scraping-Scripts/README.md

 Still in progress
 ## How it works?
+### Installation
 1. `pip install beautifulsoup4`
 2. `pip install schedule`
+### Want to run a file?
+1. Open the command prompt
+2. Run `python filename.py`
+>It will run that particular python file and save the scraped data in a csv file in the same folder.

 ## How to use scheduler:
   ### Task scheduling